AshishA26/Robotic-Arm/README.md

 Programmed in `Arduino IDE`, models created in `Solidworks`, schematics created in `KiCad`.

 Here is a very quick demo of the robotic arm being manipulated by the gesture controller that is strapped onto me.
 The full video is available [here](https://www.youtube.com/watch?v=RmKj0so72yQ).
+(Note: The white object in my hand is a switch to remotely power on/off the robotic arm.)
 [![Link to youtube video](./Images/RoboticArmGif.gif)](https://www.youtube.com/watch?v=RmKj0so72yQ)

-Additionally, I made a demo video showing all the joints in the robotic arm moving one by one (using the gesture controller), which is available for viewing [here](https://www.youtube.com/watch?v=wtbUKPRAr4o).
+Additionally, I made a demo video showing all the joints in the robotic arm moving one by one (using the gesture controller), which is available for viewing [here](https://www.youtube.com/watch?v=eJz9jL7be58).

 A picture of the Robotic Arm:
 ![RobotArmPic5](./Images/RobotArmPic0.jpg)